ArendPeter/GameMakerGuide/docs/1_Pong_YourFirstGame/4_ResourceTypes.md

 ## Objects vs Instances

 When I add objects to the room, they're not technically objects anymore.
 They're instances.
-You can see this my double clicking on the instances.
+You can verify this by double clicking on the instances.
 You get an instance window, and they have a different name.
 You can think of objects as a blueprints, and instances as creations (or instantiations) of the blueprints.
 This distinction is important because we can see each instance has properties, and instances can have different properties despite coming from the same object

 As an example, let's stretch some walls to span the top and bottom of the room.
 When we do this you can see the scale properties can be different for each instance.